Clark Shaughnessy: 1940 season

 The following week, Stanford defeated Oregon, 13–0.
 The Indians then beat Santa Clara, 7–6, which was the Broncos' only loss of the season.
 Stanford rallied to beat 19th-ranked Washington State, 24–13.
 A week later, the Indians defeated their fifth unbeaten opponent, 17th-ranked Southern California, 21–7.
 They continued on to beat UCLA, 20–14; 11th-ranked Washington, 20–10; 19th-ranked Oregon State, 28–14; and California, 13–7.
 Stanford, with a perfect 9–0 record, secured the Pacific Coast Conference championship and an invitation to the 1941 Rose Bowl, where they faced seventh-ranked Nebraska.
 The Indians won, 21–13, with the final score coming on a 39-yard punt return by Kmetovic.

 Before the Rose Bowl, Shaughnessy lent help to his old associate George Halas of the Chicago Bears, which in Sid Luckman, had found a quarterback well suited to the T formation.
 Before the NFL Championship Game against the Washington Redskins, Shaughnessy devised a series of counter plays to confuse their opponent, which on game film had shown a tendency to shift linebackers in the direction of the motion man.
 His preparations helped Chicago rout Washington, 73–0.

 At the end of the season, the Poling System named Stanford the national champions, and in later years, the Billingsley Report and Helms Athletic Foundation did likewise retroactively.
 Shaughnessy was voted the Scripps-Howard Coach of the Year by a wide margin, and Albert and Gallarneau were named to All-America first teams.
-The media nicknamed the 1940 squad the "Wow Boys", a play on their impressive feats and the earlier Stanford "Vow Boys", which were named for Tiny Thornhill's promise to never lose to Southern California.
+The media nicknamed the 1940 squad the "Wow Boys", a play on their impressive feats and the earlier Stanford "Vow Boys", which were named for their promise to never lose to Southern California.